-It has a lift which elevates you directly from the hotel ski shop (which is part of the hotel) right onto the slopes.
+It has a lift that elevates you directly from the hotel ski shop (part of the hotel) right onto the slopes.
 The hotel is perfect for adults but offers an insane amount of fun for the kids too.

 Schlosshotel Fiss is located at 1,436m altitude in the Serfaus-Fiss-Ladis region of the Western Tyrol.
 It’s a 1-hour drive from Innsbruck or 2.5 hours from Munich or Bolzano.
 The nearest train station is in Landeck, a 30-minute transfer away.

-Arrival is spectacular.
+The arrival is spectacular.
 An alpine road winds its way up the side of the steep mountain leading to Fiss.
 The hotel has a modern alpine feel.
-The lobby has lots of pines and stonework and leads to the bar area which is a mass of candles and stylish alpine furniture.
+The lobby has lots of pines and stonework and leads to the bar area, a mass of candles, and stylish alpine furniture.

 On the slopes, this region has invested massively in a huge array of fun things for the kids to do.
-Wigwams, American Western-style villages, dragons breathing smoke and monsters in caves are all hidden on the slopes.
-Even the magic carpet ski lift has animated Cinderella characters trying on shoes and depicting other scenes from fairytales as you are transported past.
-This is a mini Disneyland in the snow just for the kids (and the young at heart).
+Wigwams, American Western-style villages, dragons breathing smoke, and monsters in caves are all hidden on the slopes.
+Even the magic carpet ski lift has animated Cinderella characters trying on shoes and depicting other fairytales scenes as you are transported past.
+This is a mini Disneyland in the snow for the kids (and the young at heart).

 6. Four Seasons Resort, Megève, French Alps

 This Four Seasons Resort, Megève is the first to offer a Ski Valet and Ski Concierge service and Ski Safaris by helicopter, to allow skiers to discover more ski areas.
-A host of winter outdoor activities are available near the hotel, from snowboarding, dog sledging, rock climbing and ice sports such as hockey skating and curling.
+A host of winter outdoor activities are available near the hotel, from snowboarding, dog sledding, rock climbing, and ice sports such as hockey, skating, and curling.

-You will benefit from the following FREE perks at every Four Seasons Hotel including the Four Seasons Ski Resorts if you book with luxury travel concierge:
+You will benefit from the following free benefits at every Four Seasons Hotel including the Four Seasons Ski Resorts if you book with luxury travel concierge:

 - Breakfast for two people per bedroom